vtex/styleguide/react/components/Card/README.md

 ### Overview
 A Card like any container improves scannability of a design when well used.
-What sets the Card apart is that it has higher visual prominence and invites interactivity with it's fancy drop shadow.
+What sets the Card apart is that it has higher visual prominence and invites interactivity with its fancy drop shadow.

 ### Dos
-- It works best when it works as a big button.
+- It works best when used as a big button.
 - Do use buttons inside it if you need, but keep it simple.

 ### Don'ts
-- Don't nest cards inside cards.
+- Don't nest cards.
 - Avoid using it to encompass the entirety of a page.

 ### Related components